Why Stories Matter

 - You are loved, just as you are.
 You live in a universe of love in which unseen help is always at hand.

 - You have boundless potential.
 It might not seem obvious to you, and the whole world might deny it, but you contain unlimited potential inside you.

 - And your potential is a gift to the world.
 Once you find it, your greatest satisfaction will be in sharing it with your community, and with the whole world.

 - Your deepest dreams are a magic doorway.
 Hold true to them and you will find what you are looking for, although not always where you expected to find it.

 - Your tears are important.
 Don’t push down your difficult emotions.
 Allow them, and you will gain inner strength and courage.

 - There is nothing more satisfying than kindness and love.
 Caring for others feels good.
 Contributing to others will make your life meaningful.

 - You are part of the great web of life.
 You are connected to ever other person and every other being in this world.
 Everyone matters.
 We all belong to each other.

 How do stories pass on these messages?

-Spoken plainly, such messages might not land in a child’s psyche.
-But weave them into a story that the child listens to over and over and they help to form the inner map that they carry with them for the rest of their life.
+Spoken plainly, such messages might not land in a child’s mind.
+But weave them into a story that they listen to over and over and they help to form the inner map that they carry with them for the rest of their life.

 Imagine that we all had an inner map that affirmed our inherent goodness, our limitless potential and our connection to the source of all life, which is Love.

 Stories furnish our inner world with rich metaphors and symbols.
 These help us make sense of our life, especially those things that we encounter that do not make rational sense to us, that are new and beyond our current understanding.